What are preferred health care providers?

 What are preferred providers?

-Preferred providers are service providers with which a health fund has a special relationship or arrangement.
+Preferred providers are service providers with which a health fund has a special relationship or arrangement, and that you're encouraged to use.
 In some cases, this could even be a dental or optical centre that is owned and run by your health fund.

-If you access treatment from a health care provider featured on your fund’s list of participating providers, you can access discounted treatment or agreed rates.
-You may also be able to access a higher rebate from your fund under your extras cover policy, allowing you to save money on the cost of treatment for a wide range of conditions.
+You can often get discounted treatment or agreed rates if you access treatment from a health care provider featured on your fund’s list of participating providers.
+You may also be able to access a higher rebate from your fund under your extras policy, allowing you to save money on the cost of treatment for a wide range of conditions.

 Preferred providers can encompass the following services: